BELLRINGERS TO REPELL THE DEMONS

 The joaldun or bellringer is the main character of this celebration.
 Each participant carries two huge bells tied to his back, which makes them sound with a reguler rhythm while leaves dangling a sort of brush made from horsehair, which resembles the tails of animals.
 On the top of the head, they have a conical cap, adorned with lace and color ribbons.
 Traditionally used to involve only men, but it is 25 or 30 years since a group of women dared to parade among male bellringers.
 Now girls also play cowbells.

-A man suffers as cowbells are being tied around his waist.
-January 27, 2014.
+Somcowbells being tied around a bellringer’s waist.
+February 2, 2016.
 (Gari Garaialde / BostokPhoto)

 On carnival Monday the joaldun of Ituren await the arriving of participants from Zubieta so they can march together towards Ituren and parade with its hypnotic rhythm through the streets, with some other Carnival characters called mozorro in Basque language.
 These other characters are are getting modernized and are taking modern life Iconographies, but usually have a close relationship with the rural world, forest occupation or hunting.